bnusunny/serverless-litellm-proxy/README.md

                 },
                 {
                     "role": "user",
-                    "content": "tell me a bed time story about lambda and sqs" }
+                    "content": "tell me a bedtime story about lambda and sqs" }
             ],
             "stream": true